 Website Builder/Hosting – Creating a website for your show is a must for anyone serious about podcasting.
 Its where people can go to learn more about the show and where other businesses can reach out to you.

 Audience Stats/Analytics – Some simple sats about your audience and can show you how an episode did so you can figure out what content people want from you.
-You can also go deeper to find out more about your listener’s demographics and interest to tailor your podcast to them.
+You can also go deeper to find out more about your listener’s demographics and interests to tailor your podcast to them.

 Best Podcast Hosting Platforms With Free Plans